-The Ministry requires that any transfer of service users between regions occurs with the minimum level of disruption to the service user and the Care and Rehabilitation plan.
-This means that information transfer and handovers need to be timely and carried out to the highest standard.
+The Ministry requires that any transfer of service users between regions occurs with the minimum level of disruption to the service user and the care and rehabilitation plan.
+This means that information transfer and handovers need to be done well.
+All transfers will be managed the NIDCA.